 The meeting has a flexible agenda, determined by the current needs of the development team, to be held in the shortest possible time, and its effectiveness is at the highest possible level.

 After each completed sprint, a sprint review is organized, during which all the people involved (the Scrum team and stakeholders) discuss the product's functionalities and the effects of the project with regards to the product backlog for future deliveries.
 You also can check out the article with tips on a more advanced video presentation that you can use in your meetings.

-After a series of sprints, a retrospective sprint is conducted.
+After a series of sprints, a sprint retrospective is conducted.
 During this meeting, the team reviews the accomplished goals of the sprint.
 They analyze workflow and collaboration.
 The retrospective goal is to identify actionable improvements to define a roadmap for the next sprint without duplicating the team's collaboration mistakes.

 Roles in Scrum projects